 Outing notes: Here are some ideas of what to pack and what to wear during this field outing.
-Waterproof footwear is recommended, and rain jacket/rain pants are also good items to have on-hand during spring birding outings.
+Waterproof footwear is recommended, and rain jacket/rain pants are also useful items to have on-hand during spring birding outings.
 Please pack some snacks, plenty of water, lens cloth, lip balm, sunscreen, and favoured field guides.

 Lunch & Dinner: Please pack a field lunch for today’s tour.

 Activity Scale: This outing is rated at a 3/5.
-We will birding by vehicle most of the morning.
+We will be birding by vehicle most of the morning.
 After our morning, we will hike in Frontenac Park.
 Our hike will likely be 2 km in and 2 km out.